 All Evoque models come standard with dual front, side, full-length side-curtain and knee airbags in addition to traction and stability control systems.

-Buyers can order a host of extra-cost electronic driving aids including Adaptive Cruise Control, Park Exit and Closing Vehicle Sensing.
+Buyers can order a host of extra-cost electronic driving aids including Adaptive Cruise Control, Park Exit, Closing Vehicle Sensing, a heads-up display, autonomous emergency braking, and a surround camera.

 The Evoque Coupe doesn't really have any direct rivals; the Jeep Wrangler is the only other two-door SUV on the market, yet it is far more off-road oriented, not to mention less luxurious, than the Range Rover.
 In terms of head-turning style, the BMW X6 can be considered a rival for the Evoque Coupe.